kobiton/Jenkins-HockeyApp-Appium-ReactNative/content/1-triggering-jenkins/guide.md

 ![error](../../images/2-error.png)

-To fix this, you must set up the credentials under "Source Code Management" under "Repositories" in the configuration.
+To fix this, we must add a credential.
+Under the "Source Code Management" section in "Credentials", click on the 'Add' button.

 ![credentials](../../images/2-credentials.png)

-To add a Credential, click on the 'Add' button next to 'Credentials'.

 There are several kinds of credentials you may choose.